 It takes five minutes to register and book your free ten minute appointment with a doctor.
 Appointments are held in any of our clinics now open in BC & Alberta.

 From there, our Patient Educators will work with you to choose a Licensed Producer (LP) and set up your account.
 We will help you make your first order online, and it will be shipped through Canada Post.

 Our clinics provide a safe place to share information and knowledge about cannabis infused products and the different effects they can have, so you can choose the right LP.

 Orders take 1-2 weeks depending on the LP you choose.

-Medical marijuana prescriptions must be renewed every three months.
+Medical cannabis prescriptions must be renewed every three months.

 We have 15 Licensed Producers to choose from.